ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 Step E: Gather Evidence Continuously

-Auditors need proof that your controls actually work.
+Auditors need proof that our controls actually work.
 Evidence includes:

 • Access logs showing MFA is enforced